ioBroker/ioBroker.js-controller/docs/de/adapterref/iobroker.iqontrol/README.md

 * Siehe [Funktionsweise des Frontends] (Funktionsweise von% 20Principle% 20of% 20Frontend.md)

 ## Changelog

+### 0.0.30
+* (Sebastian Bormann) fixed io-package.json

+### 0.0.29
+* (Sebastian Bormann) changed parts of the code to be backward-compatible to older browsers like ie 11.
+* (Sebastian Bormann) Now its possible to define a value list for a data point under .native.states wich will have a greater priority than a value list under .common.states.
+* (Sebastian Bormann) Updated dependency for axios to 0.0.19 to fix a scurity issue

 ### 0.0.28
 * (Sebastian Bormann) Added datapoint POWER to switch, fan and light.